chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE.md

 # Description of the problem

-- Explain the previous issue (description of the issue or reference to the number of an issue)
+- Explain the previous issue (description of the issue or the reference number of an open issue)
 - Explain the need for a new feature or component
 - Describe the added code
 # Description of the solution